 Financial Planning for Business Owners in Utah

-Thanks to the Tax Cut and Jobs Act of 2017, you can potentially lower your business tax bill still further by taking advantage of the first-year depreciation benefit.
+Thanks to the Tax Cut and Jobs Act of 2017, you can potentially lower your business tax further by taking advantage of the first-year depreciation benefit.
 The Act allows businesses to incur the full depreciation on certain assets, including computers, software, furniture, machinery and equipment, in the year it was bought.
 Consult with a tax advisor to make sure your purchases qualify.

 If you expect next year to be a higher income year than this year, you may flip this strategy on its head by pushing invoices out early, delaying expenses and incurring depreciation gradually over an asset’s lifetime.

 Another way to save on business income taxes while also providing for your future is by contributing to a qualified retirement plan.
 Business owners can set up their own 401(k) or SEP IRA plans that let them save up to 25 percent of their compensation, depending on the plan.

 When and how to sell a business can be a challenge for business owners.
 The first step in your business exit strategy is getting it in its best shape for prospective buyers.
 This doesn’t just mean dusting the shelves and giving the tables a polish.
 Prospective buyers will want to look closely at your business’s financial statements and tax returns dating back at least three years.
 Consider working with an accountant to help you clean these documents up.

 Boosting sales and profits can help your financial image.
 Offload any bloated inventories and update your operating systems so your business glistens inside and out.